Richard B. Wathen: Early life and career

-While serving his country took Wathen away from home for many years, including a lot of time in Washington, upon his father's death in 1964, Wathen returned home to Jeffersonville, Indiana.
-He practice law there for many years.
-In addition to his service in the Indiana House of Representatives, Wathen once challenged Congressman Lee H. Hamilton but was not successful.
+While serving his country took Wathen away from home for many years, including a lot of time in Washington, upon his father's death in 1964, Wathen returned home to Jeffersonville, Indiana, where he practiced law for many years.
+In addition to serving in the Indiana House of Representatives, Wathen once challenged Congressman Lee H. Hamilton but was not successful.

+Personal life

-Wathen had three children one of whom also became an attorney.
-Out of his seven grandchildren, Alexander B. Wathen, also followed the family calling and currently practices law in Texas.
-One of Wathen's sons and one of his grandchildren also served in the military.
+Wathen had three children, one of whom also became an attorney.
+One of his seven grandchildren, Alexander B. Wathen, also followed the family calling and currently practices law in Texas.
+One of Wathen's sons and grandchildren also served in the military.

+Death

 Wathen died on March 14, 2001, from throat cancer after a few months of illness.